ClayAucoin/codex-lv2-may-2025/guides/week8-capstone/capstone-guide-all.md

 ## 🔍 Exploration: Commit Message Prefixes

 You might be wondering why we use prefixes like `chore:` or `feature:` at the start of commit messages.
-These are part of a convention called **Conventional Commits** that helps organize and categorize your changes:
+These are part of a best practice convention called **Conventional Commits** that helps organize and categorize your changes:

 - **`chore:`** - For maintenance tasks, setup, or non-functional changes (like adding files, updating dependencies, or initial project setup)
 - **`feature:`** - For new functionality or features you're adding to your project